 John Sebastian Macaulay Booth – 1913-1994

 The third generation of the Booth family to run the Booth business.
-I knew him as Chief Executive of the Booth in the late eighties.
-A wonderful man rich in tales of the Reform Club, the history of the Booth Group around the world: from the building of the Port of Manaus (built in Liverpool and floated over the Atlantic) to the collecting of dog dung in Constantinople for shipment to Philadelphia for use in Surpass Leathers, the Booth tannery bought their to process Brasilian cabrettas.
-We use to look forward to going to his house in Southwell with a fine view of the Minster to listen to him talk of the past as well as the present.
+I knew him as Chief Executive of the Booth Group in the late eighties.
+A wonderful man rich in tales of many things from the Reform Club to the history of the Booth Group around the world: from the building of the Port of Manaus (built in Liverpool and floated over the Atlantic) to the collecting of dog dung in Constantinople for shipment to Philadelphia for use in Surpass Leathers, the Booth tannery bought their to process Brazilian cabrettas.
+We use to look forward to going to his house in Southwell, which had an exceptionally fine view of the Minster, to listen to him talk of the past as well as the present.

 P Stanley Briggs